adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 At this point some might say things like: "I don't want to know about all these browser problems, that's what libraries are for aren't they?
 I am an application developer, not a library developer".

 The idea of abstractions are good, the idea of several abstractions AKA a library is also good.
-But if that library is monolithic in nature, context-less, lacks feature detection and feature testing, leans on polyfills and doesn **not** expose a dynamic API, then ultimately you are unable to Progressively Enhance the Javascript portion of your application and your users will suffer for it.
+But if that library is monolithic in nature, context-less, lacks feature detection and feature testing, leans on polyfills and does **not** expose a dynamic API, then ultimately you are unable to Progressively Enhance the Javascript portion of your application and your users will suffer for it.

 At the very least, it is beneficial to be able to spot a bad script (or library), one that doesn't even attempt to degrade gracefully in the face of danger.